 The Green-Wood Research Award in Urban Environmental Science provides support for emerging investigators to conduct original research that utilizes the landscape and and collections of Green-Wood Cemetery and Historic Fund to advance the study of urban ecology and/or climate resilience.

 Green-Wood is a world-renowned arboretum featuring a dynamic living collection comprised of about 8,000 specimens representing 695 taxa, 61 taxonomic families, and 159 different genera.
 Some of Green-Wood’s oldest specimens predate the Cemetery’s founding in 1838, and the collection continues to grow—each new planting is selected for its climate adaptiveness, wildlife value, enhancement of the beauty of the landscape, and resilience.
-Every year Green-Wood’s living collection is responsible for sequestering approximately 264,000 lbs. of carbon dioxide, removing 12,000 lbs. of pollution from the air, and preventing 2,620,000 gallons of stormwater from overwhelming Brooklyn’s sewage system.
+Every year Green-Wood’s living collection is responsible for sequestering 264,000 lbs. of carbon dioxide, removing 12,000 lbs. of pollution from the air we breathe, and mitigating 2,620,000 gallons of stormwater from overwhelming Brooklyn’s sewage system.

-In addition, researchers will have access to landscape assets; data associated with plant records and wildlife; map layers; Esri GIS software and mobile app tools; support staff who can operate digging machines and electricians to assist with monitoring and other devices; storage space for equipment; freezers and refrigerators to store samples temporarily; and office space with desktops.
+In addition to the monetary award, researchers will have access to landscape assets; data associated with plant records and wildlife; map layers; Esri GIS software and mobile app tools; support staff who can operate digging machines and electricians to assist with monitoring and other devices; storage space for equipment; freezers and refrigerators to store samples temporarily; and office space with desktops.

 The project term is February 15, 2024, to January 31, 2025.
 Award recipients will be expected to participate in a program hosted by Green-Wood in the latter half of the award term to educate the public on the research study.
 A final report including project outcomes and impacts will be due by March 1, 2025.
 Final reports will be made available to interested stakeholders via the Internet and/or in printed form, and should include figures, tables, photographs, and other appropriate documentation for each project, written in a style and form accessible to non-scientists.